jjacque1/REST-Countries-API-with-Color-Theme-Switcher/README.md

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS, and JavaScript.**

 ## The challenge

 Your challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it like in the designs.